MIDL-Conference/midl-website-2019/pages/index.md

 Full papers are also published as [Proceedings of Machine Learning Research](http://proceedings.mlr.press/v102/).
 All plenary sessions were live streamed and are now available on the [MIDL YouTube channel](https://www.youtube.com/channel/UCd87UPUTt-oqTeGi8fQw-_w).

-We are hoping to see many of you again at [MIDL 2020 in Montreal](https://2020.midl.io).
+We are hoping to see many of you at [MIDL 2020 in Montreal](https://2020.midl.io).

 ---

-#### Supporting Academic and Non-profit Organizations
+#### Supporting academic and non-profit organizations

 [% .institutions %]
 [![Imperial College London](/institutions/imperial.png){: width="153"}](https://www.imperial.ac.uk/)